 Tradesman's Liability Insurance: Investing In Your Career

-Maybe it's never happened to you, maybe you're just too careful to ever let it happen, but it's something we all worry about, isn't it?
+Maybe it's never happened to you, maybe you're just too careful to ever let it happen, but it's something we all worry about.
 You're carrying some drywall into your client's home to patch up their wall, and you knock over a two hundred dollar trophy case, or you track something all over their beautiful Persian rug, or you slip and the drywall goes crashing through their sliding glass door.

 Even if you're not working in homes where people live, you worry about a stray 2x4 breaking a neighbor's window, or maybe someone pops a tire on a busted hurricane tie one of your guys left laying around in a driveway or something.
+If you primarily work in residential settings, see The Importance of Liability Insurance for Home-Based Businesses for guidance on expectations customers may have.

 Being a self-employed tradesman means that if something goes wrong, you eat the costs.
 You don't have an employer whose insurance will cover anything that happens, you have clients, and if something goes wrong, they're probably going to be the ones asking for a payout.